vitessio/website/content/en/docs/21.0/reference/programs/vtctldclient/vtctldclient_UpdateThrottlerConfig.md

 ### Options

 ```
+      --app-metrics strings              metrics to be used when checking the throttler for the app (requires --app-name).
+Empty to restore to default metrics
+      --app-name string                  app name for which to assign metrics (requires --app-metrics)
       --check-as-check-self              /throttler/check requests behave as is /throttler/check-self was called
       --check-as-check-shard             use standard behavior for /throttler/check requests
       --custom-query string              custom throttler check query
       --disable                          Disable the throttler
       --enable                           Enable the throttler
   -h, --help                             help for UpdateThrottlerConfig
+      --metric-name string               name of the metric for which we apply a new threshold (requires --threshold).
+If empty, the default (either 'lag' or 'custom') metric is used.
       --threshold float                  threshold for the either default check (replication lag seconds) or custom check
       --throttle-app string              an app name to throttle
       --throttle-app-duration duration   duration after which throttled app rule expires (app specififed in --throttled-app) (default 1h0m0s)